Executive Summary

 3. Foodshed Strategy

 This document is a blueprint.
 It is not a plan.
-It is a synthesis of planning efforts.
-It draws on our accumulated experience.
-Our community is fortunate to have a large number of innovative sustainability programs and projects.
-We also drew from what was learned in other communities.
-This model will continue to evolve as we gain an understanding of this unfolding crisis.
-This executive summary provides an introduction to our new business model.
+It is a synthesis of planning and development efforts.
+It draws on a broad accumulation of experiences.
+Our home community is fortunate to have many innovative sustainability programs and projects.
+We also drew from what was learned in other communities around the world.

-Resilient Communities starts with an understanding of the need for a vision for a clarity about the future the community’s needs.
+Resilient Communities starts with an understanding of the need for a vision, for clarity, about the future of the community.
 A vision must be vivid if you expect to achieve results.
 It needs to be comprehensive, an ecosystem perspective, that understands how all the parts fit together.
 It is a big picture.

 First Priority

 The first priority, as stated, is leadership: one or more people taking responsibility for the transformation of their community.
 It requires, as Margaret Mead made clear, the formation of a small group.
+What we define as the Mead Minimum is five people.
 That group creates a preliminary vision.
 It networks and brings interested parties into the conversation.
 Things take their course from there.

 A Vision of a Resilient Community